 You’re not alone if you’re worried about how to afford this medical care.
 It’s a common problem among dog bite victims, but solving that problem can be easier than you think.
 It starts with a simple phone call to an experienced New Jersey dog bite lawyer.

-The only way to begin making your life and your family whole again is to seek full compensation for every single harm you suffered as a result of the dog bite.
+The only way to begin making your life and your family whole again is to seek full compensation.
+Your settlement or jury award should cover every single harm you suffered as a result of the dog bite.
 That’s what we do for our dog bite clients: fight for every dollar of money damages they deserve.

-Remember, the cost of the average dog bite claim paid by State Farm in New Jersey in 2016 was $74,190 (New Jersey 101.5).
-If you try to handle this on your own and you settle for less than you deserve, you could be leaving a lot of money on the table.
+Remember, the cost of the average dog bite claim paid by State Farm in NJ in 2016 was $74,190.
+You certainly could try to handle this on your own.
+You’re more likely to settle for less than you deserve, though, when you don’t have a lawyer.
+You could be leaving a lot of money on the table.
 That money is exactly what will help you reach your full recovery potential and get your life back.

 Recovering compensation for your dog bite starts with identifying your damages.
 In a dog bite insurance claim, we look primarily at two types of damages:

 Economic damages refer to the losses you suffered that have a tangible price tag attached to them.
-We can document these damages with existing medical bills, pay stubs, income tax documents, and receipts, or make informed projections based on real numbers.
+We can document these damages with existing medical bills, pay stubs, income tax documents, and receipts.
+For future economic costs, we can make informed projections based on real numbers.